sakirm-icpl/threat-advisory/tools/README.md

 ## Tool Descriptions

-### Advisory Validation
+### Pattern Validation

 The validation tools check:

 1. JSON schema compliance
-2. Required fields completion
+2. Regex pattern compilation
-3. Reference URL validity
+3. Test case execution
 4. Metadata completeness
-5. Severity and category values
+5. Priority and confidence score ranges

-These tools help ensure that all advisories in the database meet our quality standards and function correctly.
+These tools help ensure that all patterns in the database meet our quality standards and function correctly.